iotaledger/identity.rs/README.md

 For more details on the implementation and how to use these features, you can find the full documentation [here](https://wiki.iota.org/identity.rs/how-tos/verifiable-credentials/zero-knowledge-selective-disclosure/).

 # PQ/T Hybrid
+This repository extends the IOTA Identity framework by implementing both **Post-Quantum (PQ)** and **Post-Quantum/Traditional (PQ/T) Hybrid** cryptographic approaches.
+These approaches address emerging threats to traditional cryptography posed by quantum computing.

+### Overview

+1. **PQ Approach**: To transition to quantum-resistant cryptography, the framework has been updated to support selected PQ signature algorithms, such as [**ML-DSA**](https://csrc.nist.gov/pubs/fips/204/final), [**SLH-DSA**](https://csrc.nist.gov/pubs/fips/205/final) and [**FALCON**](https://falcon-sign.info/).
+The implementation of these algorithms is provided by [**liboqs**](https://github.com/open-quantum-safe/liboqs-rust).

+2. **PQ/T Hybrid Approach**: To mitigate risks associated with the relative immaturity of certain PQ algorithms, the PQ/T Hybrid combines a PQ algorithm with a traditional one in a composite signature.
+This ensures secure authentication, even if one of the two algorithms becomes compromised.
+   - **Hybrid Signatures and Composite Key**: In the PQ/T Hybrid approach, both PQ and traditional keys are managed and verified using the newly introduced [verification material property](https://www.w3.org/TR/did-core/#verification-material) type called `compositeJwk`, which stores both types of keys within the DID document.
+This setup enforces the non-separability of signatures, protecting against stripping attacks.
+   - **Supported Algorithms**: Currently, there are two supported algorithms: **id-MLDSA44-Ed25519-SHA512** and **id-MLDSA65-Ed25519-SHA512**.
+The first combines ML-DSA-44 with Ed25519, while the second combines ML-DSA-65 with Ed25519.

 # Examples